shsagir/play-area-sync/docs/craft-3-upload-sftp.md

 ## Next steps

 Your Craft fortrabbit App should already connect to the fortrabbit database, thanks to the [Software Preset](/app#toc-software-preset).
-So, next, [configure Craft](/craft-3-setup).

-After that, please make yourself familiar with the options to deploy the Craft `assets` folder separately.
-There are two dedicated guides here, depending on the Stack: [Deploy assets with rsync (Uni)](/craft-3-assets-uni) and [Deploy assets to the Object Storage (Pro)](/craft-3-assets-pro).
+Next, [configure Craft](/craft-3-setup) to complete your setup.

+A downside of the SFTP workflow is, that you have keep both of your Craft environments in sync manually.
+Our [manage assets with rsync](/craft-3-assets-uni) is optional but still helpful for SFTP users.
 Also see our [Craft tuning guide](/craft-3-tuning) to truly master Craft on fortrabbit.